RackEmApp/releasenotes/README.md

 This page displays the release note information for the RackEmApp Platform and the RackEmApp Mobile Application.
 To subscribe to changes in our release notes, you can watch [this GitHub Repository](https://github.com/RackEmApp/releasenotes).

 ---
+***Platform** - 5th July 2024*
+ - Fix to rankings algorithm that was miscalculating the number of appearances
+ - Fixed bug that impacts new live scroes screen for new app
+ - Rewritten ELO Algorithm
+ - Migrated all league post result processing to a hangire job
 ***App** - 4th July 2024 (1.1.2)*
  - Captains can now create Friendly Matches so they can live score their non-league/competition matches
  - Scoreboard functionality has been built as Native, including Table mode for venues, and will keep the screen on as standard without needing to fiddle with device settings